Assembly of the Republic of Kosovo

 Committees

-The Assembly of the Republic of Kosovo in this legislature has a total of fourteen committees, the number of committees varies depending on the legislature.
+The Assembly of the Republic of Kosovo in this legislature has a total of sixteen committees, the number of committees varies depending on the legislature.

-3. Committee for Economy, Industry, Entrepreneurship and Trade
+4. Committee for Economy, Industry, Entrepreneurship, Trade and Innovation

 Most recent election results